Find the badminton gear that fits your game

 No account, no email gate

 The finder runs in your browser.
-Your profile, history, and compare list stay on your device — we don't need them on a server to give you a result.
+Your profile, history, and compare list stay on your device — nothing needs a server account to get a result.

 Original calculators and references — no account, nothing leaves your device.